SR&ED Capital Expenditures Policy

 Subsection 37(11) Filing requirement

-For more information on deducting SR&ED expenditures, please refer to the Pool of Deductible SR&ED Expenditures Policy.
-For more information on acquisition of control, please refer to section 5.1 of the SR&ED Investment Tax Credit Policy.
+For more information on deducting SR&ED expenditures, refer to section 8.0 of the Pool of Deductible SR&ED Expenditures Policy.
+For more information on acquisition of control, refer to section 5.1 of the SR&ED Investment Tax Credit Policy.

-Expenditures for capital property made before 2014 that do not meet the ASA criteria (see sections 3.2.1 and 3.2.2) do not qualify as an SR&ED capital expenditure.
-However, where claimants perform SR&ED in an environment where their capital property is used for both SR&ED and commercial work, their capital property may qualify as shared‑use-equipment (SUE) and be included in qualified SR&ED expenditures.
-An expenditure on capital property that is used primarily during its operating time in SR&ED may meet the requirements of SUE provided requirements for first term and second term shared-use-equipment are met.
+Expenditures for property acquired after December 15, 2024, that do not meet the ASA criteria (see sections 3.2.1 and 3.2.2) do not qualify as an SR&ED capital expenditure.
+However, where claimants perform SR&ED in an environment where their depreciable property is used for both SR&ED and commercial work, their property may qualify as shared-use-equipment (SUE) and be included in qualified SR&ED expenditures.
+To claim an expenditure on depreciable property that is primarily used during its operating time in SR&ED, the expenditure must meet the requirements of first term SUE.
+In the following tax year, to claim the expenditure, it must meet the requirements for second term SUE.

-For more information on first term and second term shared-use equipment, please refer to the SR&ED Shared-Use-Equipment Policy.
-For more information on qualified SR&ED expenditures, please refer to the Total Qualified SR&ED Expenditures for Investment Tax Credit Purposes Policy.
+For more information on first term and second term shared-use-equipment, refer to the SR&ED Shared-Use-Equipment Policy.
+For more information on qualified SR&ED expenditures, refer to the Total Qualified SR&ED Expenditures for Investment Tax Credit Purposes Policy.

 Subsection 37(1) Pool of deductible SR&ED expenditures